 Part E: Clinical Benefit Rate (CBR)

-CA-125 response rate is defined as the proportion of participants achieving a CA-125 response according to the Gynecological Cancer Center Intergroup criteria; a response has occurred if there is at least a 50% reduction in CA-125 levels from baseline
+CA-125 response rate was defined as the percentage of participants achieving a CA-125 response according to the Gynecological Cancer Center Intergroup criteria, in which a response had occurred if there was at least a 50% reduction in CA-125 levels from baseline.